smth-to-smb/owncloud_quickstart/readme.md

 ### ownCloud mobile clients

+Using mobile clients you can synchronize directories on your computer with ones from ownCloud server.

-Android and iOS clients offer several advanced features which make them very convenient and easy to use.
+Android and iOS clients also offer several advanced features which make them very convenient and easy to use.

 You can download ownCloud mobile app from Google Play and App Store.